drewm27/speakerrankings/passive-bookshelf-large.md

     - [Official KEF R3 Meta Website](https://us.kef.com/products/r3-meta)

 ### #4 [GR-Research X-LS Encore](https://gr-research.com/product/xls-encore/): $1300 or $360 for [the kit](https://gr-research.com/product/x-ls-encore/)
-- Positives: An amazing value, especially if you managed to snag one of these built by AV123 in the early 2000s for $200-300.
+- Positives: Ultra clean burst decay/waterfall plot.
+An amazing value, especially if you managed to snag one of these built by AV123 in the early 2000s for $200-300.
 - Dimensions: 13.5"H x 8.5"W x 12.125"D
 - Weight: 17lbs / 7.7kg each
 - Sensitivity: 87dB